 Initiated in 2013, and developed in close consultation with the Australasian Zoo and Aquarium Association (ZAA), the Tasmanian Devil Ambassador Program (TDAP) was designed with the aim of placing suitable Tasmanian devils into world-class zoos as ‘ambassadors’.

-After a successful pilot project with San Diego Zoo, the TDAP was expanded in 2015 with membership now including zoos in the USA (San Diego Zoo, Albuquerque BioPark, Los Angeles Zoo, St Louis Zoo, Toledo Zoo and Fort Wayne Children’s Zoo) and New Zealand (Wellington Zoo, Auckland Zoo and Orana Wildlife Trust).
+After a successful pilot project with San Diego Zoo, the TDAP was expanded in 2015 with membership extended to other zoos in the USA (San Diego Zoo, Albuquerque BioPark, Los Angeles Zoo, St Louis Zoo, Toledo Zoo, Columbus Zoo and Fort Wayne Children’s Zoo) and New Zealand (Wellington Zoo, Auckland Zoo and Orana Wildlife Trust).

-More recently the ambassador program has expanded into zoos in Japan (Tama Zoo) and Europe (Copenhagen Zoo in Denmark, Duisburg in Germany and Pairi Daizi Zoo and Plankendael in Belgium).
+More recently the ambassador program has expanded into zoos in Japan (Tama Zoo), Singapore (Wildlife Reserves Singapore) and Europe (Copenhagen Zoo in Denmark, Prague Zoo in the Czech Republic, Budapest Zoo in Hungary, Beauval Zoo and Paris Menagarie du Jardin de Plantes in France, Edinburgh in Scotland, Duisburg in Germany and Pairi Daizi Zoo and Plankendael in Belgium).

 Locations of Tasmanian devil Ambassadors

-Each Tasmanian devil housed at participating ambassador zoos is from surplus ‘stock’ from within the Save the Tasmanian Devil Program’s (STDP) Insurance Population.
+Each Tasmanian devil housed at participating ambassador zoos is from surplus ‘stock’ from within the Save the Tasmanian Devil Program’s (STDP) captive population.
 These ambassador devils are provided for display purposes, rather than breeding, and play an important conservation role in raising awareness of the plight of the species on the world stage.

 Ambassador Tasmanian devil at San Diego Zoo